What you can expect throughout the process.

 - The Sales Contract.

 Remember, the house is still being shown until there is a signed contract, so another buyer could emerge.
 Therefore, we always assist and urge our clients to perform their inspections and get to signed contracts as quickly as possible.
 Some counties in NY use “fill-in-the blank” standardized forms, sales contracts in our area are typically written by attorneys.
 Your agent can give you options for a local attorney.
-A 10% deposit is required at signing.
+A 10% deposit is required at contract signing.
 If you are applying for a mortgage, a contingency for a commitment letter will be made part of the contract.

 - The Lender